oven-sh/bun/README.md

 This will download the release zip from https://github.com/oven-sh/bun/releases/tag/canary.

-To revert to the latest stable version of bun, run:
+To revert to the latest published version of bun, run:

 ```bash
 bun upgrade